lsst-dm/dmtn-168/index.rst

 GKE Clusters
 ------------

-We defined 2 large GKE production clusters, *moderatemem* and *highmem*, and one small GKE test cluster, *developmentcluster*.
+In the project of *panda-dev-1a74*, we defined 2 large kubernetes production clusters, *moderatemem* and *highmem*, and one small GKE test cluster, *developmentcluster*.
 All clusters are deployed using `Terraform <https://learn.hashicorp.com/collections/terraform/gcp-get-started>`_.
 The deployment details can be found `here <https://github.com/lsst/idf_deploy>`_.

 GCS Buckets
 -----------